-A non-residential property is any building or land that isn’t designed to be lived in.
+A non-residential property is any building or land that is not designed to be lived in.

-Simply being on another person’s non-residential property without their permission isn’t usually a crime.
+Simply being on another person’s non-residential property without their permission is not usually a crime.
 The police can take action if squatters commit other crimes when entering or staying in a property.

 - causing damage when entering the property